kiwi0fruit/pandoctools/README.md

 Here are [examples](https://github.com/kiwi0fruit/pandoctools/blob/master/examples) that demonstrate converting documents:

-* from markdown `.md` with Jupyter python code blocks, SugarTeX math and cross-references to `ipynb`.
+* from markdown `.md` with Jupyter python code blocks, SugarTeX math and cross-references to `ipynb` notebook.
-* from `.py` with Atom/Hydrogen code cells, Knitty markdown incerts (again with SugarTeX math and cross-references) to `.ipynb`.
+* from Hydrogen/python notebook `.py` with Atom/Hydrogen code cells, Knitty markdown incerts (again with SugarTeX math and cross-references) to `.ipynb` notebook.

 # Install